-Professor Alina Ball is the founding director of the Social Enterprise & Economic Empowerment Clinic at UC Hastings College of the Law.
-This in-house corporate law clinic is a unique blend of transactional lawyering while critically examining issues of economic and social justice.
-Her scholarship focuses on the intersections of corporate law, community lawyering, clinical pedagogy, and critical race theory.
-She was recognized as a 2015-16 Bellow Scholar for her corporate representation and collaborations to increase access to safe drinking water in rural communities.
-Prior to joining the faculty at UC Hastings, she was a Clinical Teaching Fellow with the Harrison Institute for Housing and Community Development at Georgetown University Law Center, representing low-income residents in affordable housing, real estate transactions.
+Professor Alina Ball is the founding director of the Social Enterprise & Economic Empowerment Clinic at UC Hastings Law.
+This in-house corporate law clinic is a unique blend of transactional lawyering with an eye towards critically examining issues of economic and social justice.
+Her scholarship focuses on business law, lawyering and the legal profession, legal education, and critical race theory.
+She is also the faculty co-director of the Center for Racial and Economic Justice at UC Hastings Law.
+She was recognized as a 2015-16 AALS Bellow Scholar for her corporate representation and collaborations to increase access to safe drinking water in rural communities.
+In 2018, Ball received the AALS Shanara Gilbert Award acknowledging her commitment to teaching and advancing racial and social justice through clinical legal education.

-She is actively engaged in community work and is honored to serve on the board of directors for several nonprofits, including Public Advocates.
+She is actively engaged in community work and is honored to serve on the board of directors for several racial justice and equity nonprofits, including Public Advocates.

 University of California, Los Angeles 2008

 Community Development Law and Economic Justice—Why Law Matters: The Potential Impact of Corporate Law Clinics 2017